downshift-js/downshift/README.md

 > `number`/`null` | defaults to `null`

-This is the initial index to highlight when the autocomplete first opens.
+This is the initial index to highlight when the menu first opens.

 #### multiple